 German Shepherds put their ears back as a sign of submission or nervousness.
 However, this ear position doesn’t guarantee these emotions, as your dog can also bring his ears back when feeling social and happy.
 You should look at the head position and tail for more clues.

 If your dog displays submissiveness, his ears will go back, and he will also lower his head.
 In some instances, the dog puts his tail between his legs, which results in the related figure of speech.
-If other indicators are absent but your dog’s ears are still pulled back, you can assume he is just in a social mood.
+If other indicators are absent, but your dog’s ears are still pulled back, you can assume he is just in a social mood.

-Related: German Shepherd Tail Positions Meaning: 13 Tell-Tail Signs
+Related: German Shepherd Tail Positions Meaning

 Below is another photo of Willow, taken moments after the first one.
-Notice how her ear positions have now changed from the erect position above, and she has put them back.
+Notice how her ear positions have changed from the erect position above, and she has put them back.
 She feels social and happy and enjoys looking out of the window.
 I guess the interesting dog in question has passed by!

 This is a breath of fresh air if you’re outside and around other dogs!
 The last thing you want is for your dog to be too nervous about socializing.